The 2019 CA Friendly Garden Contest is Now Closed.

 - Visible gardens that influence the community

-- Judges may disqualify, without notification, any garden at any duration of the contest that does not meet contest criteria.
+- Judges may disqualify, without notification, any garden at any duration of the contest that does not meet the contest criteria and goals

-- No employees or family members of Roger’s Gardens or contest sponsors
+- No current employees, vendors or family members of Roger’s Gardens

-- The contest organizers may withdraw an entry from the competition that is not consistent with the goals of the California Friendly® Gardening Solutions campaign.
+- The contest organizers may withdraw an entry from the competition, without notification, that is not consistent with the goals of the California Friendly® Gardening campaign.

 Roger’s Gardens is a home and garden center located on seven park-like acres in Corona del Mar adjacent to Fashion Island.
 The store opened its doors in 1975 and over the years evolved into a destination for customers seeking creative ideas and unique products for outdoor and indoor living.
 Regarded as one of the nation’s leading retailers, Roger’s Gardens is a leader in design trends and gardening techniques.
 Selections include unusual plants, succulents, designer pottery, stunning orchid arrangements, colorful flowers, holiday decorations, collectibles, gifts, home décor and gourmet foods.
 Roger’s Gardens conducts numerous lectures and special events where top experts from horticulture share their secrets. rogersgardens.com